 TK: Yes, the book you mention, Trance-formation of America (by Cathy O’Brien and her husband Mark Phillips), is this pseudo-memory pulled from hypnosis sessions about her alleged experiences as a CIA mind-controlled sex slave.
 In addition to the terrible satanic panic cases you mentioned, you also find this frequently from people who have claimed they were abducted by extraterrestrials.
 These stories come out after they are hypnotized or sometimes even instructed how to “channel” the alien into their body so it can speak through them.

 Jonathan, I agree—they are fascinating.
 I’m a skeptic about all these topics, too, but I’m interested in the people that hold these beliefs and why they’re drawn to them, especially if it’s just kind of fun and harmless—people who study Bigfoot reports, for example.
 And I get it.
-Life can just be so dull sometimes, and having a belief in mystery and adventure, ghosts and secret societies, can be a thrill.
+Life can just be so dull sometimes, and having a belief in mystery and adventure, ghosts and secret societies, can be a thrill.“There’s a conspiracy belief line people cross that I don’t think many people come back from.”

 It’s so hard to tell the difference between information that is real and fake that it’s easy to see how people might fall for something that’s been cooked up as a hoax or a deliberate push of misinformation.